auchers/data-visualization-thesis/README.md

 # msdv-thesis

-> thesis for M.Sc. in Data Visualization from Parson School of Design
+> [WORK IN PROGRESS] thesis for M.Sc. in Data Visualization from Parson School of Design

 # Exploring the Potential of Green Roofs in NYC
 ## Abstract